samuelematias/formation/README.md

 Once the script is done, quit and relaunch Terminal.

-It is highly recommended to run the script regularly to keep your computer up to date.
+👉🏾 **It is highly recommended to run the script regularly to keep your computer up to date.** 👈🏾

 Your last Formation run will be saved to `~/slay.log`.
 To review it, run `less ~/slay.log`.